How To Tame Frizzy Hair Overnight: 5 Natural Frizzy Hair Fixes

 Similarly to Triclosan, Phthalates are used in a wide array of beauty products.
 From nail polish to soaps, this group of chemicals is typically used to promote the flexibility and durability of your favorite cosmetics.
 Again, this ingredient is an endocrine distributor and can have negative effects on healthy hair growth.
 Moving away from just hair, it is important to note that studies conducted with this chemical have shown that overuse can lead to weight gain catalysts and organ system toxicants.

 I can’t stress enough that it is possible for hair products to cure frizz while being free from harmful chemicals like the two mentioned above.
-A quality, all-natural and cruelty-free product will give one the same results as a product chock full of chemicals.
+A quality, natural and cruelty-free product will give one the same results as a product chock full of chemicals.
 These products may cost a little more but even spending a few extra dollars on a good quality hair product is worth it.
 If you don’t want to spend money on a quality hair product, check out these effective natural solutions to tame frizz.

 Top 5 Natural, Overnight Solutions To Frizzy Hair